Keep in Touch

 July 2017

-Seacology field representative Pettine Simpson and program manager Mary Randolph visited the community hall for a celebration that included food cooked by the village women, dancing, and singing.
+Seacology field representative Pettine Simpson and program manager Mary Randolph visited the community hall for a celebration that included food cooked by village women, dancing, and singing.
 The hall has been beautifully decorated and is being used for many community functions.
 The marine protected area, off the community’s lovely beach, is well-marked and is being respected.

 Read more